-- Applying for a loan when you’re in any challenging financial situation isn’t a decision that should be taken lightly.
+Applying for a loan when you’re in any challenging financial situation isn’t a decision that should be taken lightly.
 This is especially true when you’re bankrupt.
-Consider why you’re taking out the loan and if there’s any other way you can pay for what you need.
+Consider why you’re taking out the loan and if there are any other way you can pay for what you need.

 What kind of bankrupt loans are available?

-- Auto title loan.
-Secured loans can be easier to be approved for than unsecured loans as they are less of a risk to a lender.
-You can consider an auto title loan and attach your vehicle to the loan as security.
+Auto title loan.
+Secured loans can be easier to get approved for than unsecured loans, as they’re less of a risk to a lender.
+Consider an auto title loan and attach your vehicle to the loan as security.

 How does bankruptcy affect my credit and loan eligibility?